xiGUAwanOU/tech-note/programming-languages/text-processing-cmd/sort-with-the-length-of-line.md

-# awk: Sort with the Length of Line
+# Sort with the Length of Line

 The idea is append line length as the first column, and sort with line length: